sayanlearn/Flower-Classification-using-CNN-pytorch/Readme.md

 ### Prerequisites

 I recommend using google colab in order to access these files.
 There will be no dependency as everything is pre-installed.
 If you are using
-Jupyter Notebook, you have to install the dependencies which are imported in the jupyter notebook.
+Jupyter Notebook, you have to install the dependencies which are imported in the interactive notebook.

 ### Procedure
 Data loading.ipynb is used to split the dataset into training and testing set (and validation set).